Welcome to “The Refungium”

 1. Threats posed by non-native fungus species in the UK to be assessed and action taken to limit risk

 Rigorous assessment methods will be employed to identify and understand the potential impacts of these invasive species on non-native fungal communities and their ecosystems.
 Through comprehensive risk assessments, experts will determine the likelihood of establishment, spread, and potential ecological disruptions caused by non-native fungi.
 Based on these assessments, strategic action plans will be devised to limit the risk and prevent further proliferation of invasive species.
 Swift and targeted measures will include measures such as early detection, public awareness campaigns, regulatory controls on imports, and swift management and eradication efforts where necessary.
-By addressing the threats posed by non-native fungi, the UK can safeguard its native fungal diversity, prevent ecosystem imbalances, and ensure the continued vitality of its natural landscapes.

 Objective 3: Building capacity for the conservation and restoration of fungal diversity

-1. Creation of a bioregional laboratory to support fungus conservation and restoration
+1. Creation of a Bio-Regional laboratory to support fungus conservation and restoration

 1. Encourage more professional training and development of mycological expertise to ensure that there is sufficient capacity for the future